-In the western Amazon, the model's predictions of AGB are generally higher than all three remote-sensing estimates, implying that the model is over-predicting AGB in this region (Fig. 7).
-ED-2.2 also tends to overestimate the high-biomass peak of the regional distribution of biomass (Fig. 8a).
-One potential reason for the AGB over-estimation in the Western Amazon is the model's predicted dominance of late-successional plants over most of the Amazon region, whereas field observations indicate that forests in Western Amazon have higher stem turnover rates and lower wood densities than Eastern Amazon (Phillips et al., 2004; ter Steege et al., 2006).
-This has been linked to the fact that soils in Western Amazon have higher nutrient availability (Quesada et al., 2012), which was not accounted for in ED-2.2.
+In the western Amazon, the model's predictions of AGB are generally higher than all three remote-sensing estimates, implying that the model is overpredicting AGB in this region (Fig. 7).
+ED-2.2 also tends to overestimate the highbiomass peak of the regional distribution of biomass (Fig. 8).
+One potential reason for the AGB overestimation in the western Amazon is the model's predicted dominance of latesuccessional plants over most of the Amazon region, whereas field observations indicate that forests in the western Amazon have higher stem turnover rates and lower wood densities than the eastern Amazon (Phillips et al., 2004; ter Steege et al., 2006).
+This has been linked to the fact that soils in the western Amazon have higher nutrient availability (Quesada et al., 2012), which was not accounted for in these ED-2.2 simulations.
+Moreover, the model assessment suggests that ED-2.2 overestimates growth rates (Fig. 13) and AGB (Fig. 8), despite evidence that ED-2.2 may be underestimating net primary productivity (NPP; Figs. 5, 11d; Table 1).
+This result likely indicates that allocation to growth, maintenance, and reproduction may be biased.
+Trait and allometric databases have considerably expanded over the past decade (e.g., Kattge et al., 2011; Falster et al., 2015; Keenan and Niinemets, 2016), with many of them have adopted openaccess platforms.
+Incorporating these databases to develop and constrain allocation and maintenance costs of the functional groups in ED-2.2 could significantly reduce uncertainties in carbon stocks, productivity, and demographic rates.
 Finally, the regional simulation did not account for all types of anthropogenic disturbances from tropical forest degradation, which could also explain part of the overestimation by ED-2.2 compared to the remote-sensing estimates.
-Tropical forest degradation through selective logging, mining and low-intensity understory fires in the Amazon is pervasive along the arc of deforestation (e.g. Morton et al., 2013; Asner et al., 2013; Tyukavina et al., 2017) and is known to significantly deplete aboveground biomass (Berenguer et al., 2014; Longo et al., 2016; Rappaport et al., 2018).
+Tropical forest degradation through selective logging, mining, and lowintensity understory fires in the Amazon is pervasive along the arc of deforestation (Fig. 9b; Morton et al., 2013; Asner et al., 2013; Tyukavina et al., 2017) and is known to significantly deplete aboveground biomass (Berenguer et al., 2014; Longo et al., 2016; Rappaport et al., 2018).